New entry requirement now in effect

 Find out which one you need before you complete an application form.

 Dual citizen flying to Canada?

-The Government of Canada will soon begin to verify that all air travellers have appropriate documents to enter Canada before they board their flight.
+In fall 2016, all air travellers will need to have appropriate documents to enter Canada before they board their flight.
 This will happen automatically when you check-in for your flight.